heartyoh/dataludi/docs/pages/docs/index.md

 title: Introduction
 ---

-**AlphabetJS** is the latest and greatest Javascript Framework.
-It's amazing and wonderful and you'll probably love it more than all of the other ones. ㅎ 그렇군.
+**Dataludi** is the latest and greatest Javascript Framework.
+It's amazing and wonderful and you'll probably love it more than all of the other ones. 이럴수가...